Andre0991/Andre0991.github.io/_posts/2022-05-29-three-abstractions-pitfalls.markdown

 {: refdef}

 Some functions look similar in surface, but represent different things.
-Consider two functions that have only slightly different behaviours.
+Consider two functions that have only slightly different behaviors.
-Merging such functions would be a mistake, because
 You might think that joining these function would simplify the code.
-But then, as time passes, it could need to support more and more behaviours.
+But then, as time passes, it would need to support more and more behaviors.
-The abstraction fails apart quickly and you realise they should have always have stayed independent.
+The abstraction fails apart quickly, and you realize they should always have stayed independent.
 That's because their similarity was merely *incidental*: they seem to be equal today, but they have distinct meanings and should evolve independently.

 In extreme cases, functions might even look *identical* (having the same code).
 But they are not.
-Just like a dream.
+Just like dreams.

 ### Function overfitting

-A function is said to be *overfit* when it is more specific than it needs to be.
-The specificity might come from its arguments, its return value, or both.
+There's something uncanny about hyperrealistic paintings.
+The intensity of the details.
+Their extreme precision.
+The lack of gaps.

+They are victms of their own perfection.
+There is no room to breathe.

 {:refdef: style="text-align: center;"}
 ![a-demora-wendell-well](/assets/images/a-demora-wendell-well.jpg)
 {: refdef}

-Functions that are too specific are harder to grasp.
+A function is said to be *overfit* when it is more specific than it needs to be.
+The specificity might come from its arguments, its return value, or both.

+Creating an over-specific function is easy: write code that returns exactly the data you need.
+It will work.
+But it might be difficult to grasp.
+Get a step back.
+Instead, write a function that performs a slightly more general operation.
+Then, use its return value for extracting the specifics.

+General is easy to grok.
+Specifics are not simple.

 ### Pseudoabstraction